 The Mocs ranked in the top 20 in the nation in sacks and passing defense in 2009 and third in the SoCon in rushing defense in 2010.
 UTC was also in the top 20 in the nation with 14 fumbles recovered in 2010.

 In four seasons, Fuller helped guide 13 defensive players to All-Southern Conference honors, including two-time All-American linebacker Wes Dothard and All-American defensive end and Southern Conference Defensive Player of the Year Davis Tull.
 He also mentored 2010 SoCon Freshman of the Year Kadeem Wise and 2009 SoCon Defensive Player of the Year and All-American Josh Beard.
 Cornerback Buster Skrine became the first Moc drafted since 2001 when he was selected by the Cleveland Browns in the fifth round of the 2011 NFL Draft.
 Cornerback Chris Lewis-Harris signed a free-agent contract with the Cincinnati Bengals and saw action during the 2012 regular season and playoffs.

 Prior to his stint at UTC, Fuller was the head coach for one season at Assumption College in Worcester, Mass.
-He worked with Coach Russ Huesman when they were both at Richmond from 2005-07.
+He worked for Coach Dave Clawson when they were both at Richmond from 2005-07.
 There, he helped the Spiders to back-to-back conference championships and appearances in the FCS playoffs.

 Fuller began his coaching career as a linebackers coach at WPI (1998).
-He also coached at Wagner College (1999-04), where he was promoted to co-defensive coordinator in 2004.
+He also coached at Wagner College (1999-04) with veteran coach Walt Hamline.
+Fuller was promoted to co-defensive coordinator in 2004.